napari/napari.github.io/dev/_sources/howtos/layers/tracks.md

     <source src="../../_static/images/tracks_color_by.mp4" type="video/mp4" />
     <img src="../../_static/images/tracks_color_by.png"
-      title="Your browser does not support the video tag" alt="Selecting tracks by the time property and changing the color."
+      title="Your browser does not support the video tag" alt="Selecting tracks by the time feature and changing the color."
     >
   </video>
 </figure>